Currency intervention: Modern examples

-The American dollar is generally the primary target for these currency managers.
-The dollar is the global trading system's premier reserve currency, meaning dollars are freely traded and confidently accepted by international investors.
+US Dollar

+As the world's primary reserve currency, currency intervention generally focuses on exchange rate between the US dollar and the target currency.
 System Open Market Account is a monetary tool of the Federal Reserve system that may intervene to counter disorderly market conditions.
-In 2014, a number of large investment banks, including UBS, JPMorgan Chase, Citigroup, HSBC and the Royal Bank of Scotland were fined for currency manipulations.
+In 2014, a number of large investment banks, including UBS, JPMorgan Chase, Citigroup, HSBC and the Royal Bank of Scotland were fined for currency manipulation.

 Swiss franc

-As the financial crisis of 2007–08 hit Switzerland, the Swiss franc appreciated "owing to a flight to safety and to the repayment of Swiss franc liabilities funding carry trades in high yielding currencies."
+As the 2008 financial crisis affected Switzerland, the Swiss franc appreciated "owing to a flight to safety and to the repayment of Swiss franc liabilities funding carry trades in high yielding currencies."
 On March 12, 2009, the Swiss National Bank (SNB) announced that it intended to buy foreign exchange to prevent the Swiss franc from further appreciation.
 Affected by the SNB purchase of euros and US dollars, the Swiss franc weakened from 1.48 against the euro to 1.52 in a single day.
 At the end of 2009, the currency risk seemed to be solved; the SNB changed its attitude to preventing substantial appreciation.
 Unfortunately, the Swiss franc began to appreciate again.
 Thus, the SNB stepped in one more time and intervened at a rate of more than CHF 30 billion per month.
 By the end of June 17, 2010, when the SNB announced the end of its intervention, it had purchased an equivalent of $179 billion of Euros and U.S. dollars, amounting to 33% of Swiss GDP.
 Furthermore, in September 2011, the SNB influenced the foreign exchange market again, and set a minimum exchange rate target of SFr 1.2 to the Euro.

 On January 15, 2015, the SNB suddenly announced that it would no longer hold the Swiss Franc at the fixed exchange rate with the euro it had set in 2011.
 The franc soared in response; the euro fell roughly 40 percent in value in relation to the franc, falling as low as 0.85 francs (from the original 1.2 francs).

-As investors flocked to the franc during the financial crisis, they dramatically pushed up its value.
+As investors flocked to the franc during the 2008 financial crisis, they dramatically pushed up its value.
 An expensive franc may have large adverse effects on the Swiss economy; the Swiss economy is heavily reliant on selling things abroad.
 Exports of goods and services are worth over 70% of Swiss GDP.
 To maintain price stability and lower the franc's value, the SNB created new francs and used them to buy euros.
 Increasing the supply of francs relative to euros on foreign-exchange markets caused the franc's value to fall (ensuring the euro was worth 1.2 francs).
 This policy resulted in the SNB amassing roughly $480 billion-worth of foreign currency, a sum equal to about 70% of Swiss GDP.